someengineering/resoto.com/docs/concepts/search/nesting.md

 // highlight-end
 ```

-The result of this subquery is merged with the volume node on root level under the name account.
+The result of this nested search is merged with the volume node on root level under the name account.

 The complete information about the account is then available as part of the volume node: